hackclub/jams-bounty/jams/getting_started_with_lua.md

 - What Club Members will walk away with (both in terms of knowledge and in terms of product): basic knowledge of functions
 - What makes this workshop fun or interesting for Club Members? perfect for beginners
 - What platforms will be supported (i.e. MacOS, Windows, Chromebook, Mobile, Browser, etc)?
 Browser-based Replit Development, so available on all platforms (+ App available on both iOS and Android)
-- How will you allow Club Leaders to add their own project to the Jam presentation (giving them a sense of ownership over the meeting)? in Part 2, we'll give some things that you can do with Lua, but you can do it with another example
+- How will you allow Club Leaders to add their own project to the Jam presentation (giving them a sense of ownership over the meeting)? in Part 2, we'll give some things that you can do with Lua, but you can do it with another example.
+Also we can expand to create your own game, Roblox Studio uses Lua.